inkyblackness/ss-specs/levelObjects/Actions.md

     000A  int16      Target ceiling height
     000C  [4]byte    Unknown

 For the height fields the value ```0x0FFF``` indicates "don't move".
-Otherwise it's the target height in level height units.
+Otherwise it's the target height in level height units (0..31).

+> The unknown field at 0x000C often has values set, to no effect.

 ### Action Type 11: Random Timer